supreethavadhani/cs561-swift/README.md

 # A Swift Weather Library
-## A simple swift library which retrives the current weather
+## A swift library which retrives the current weather